eclipse-ee4j/starter/README.md

 # Eclipse Starter for Jakarta EE
 This is the official Eclipse Foundation starter for Jakarta EE.
 It generates code to help get started with Jakarta EE projects using Maven.
-It is possible to do so using a Maven Archetypes.
+It is possible to do so using a Maven Archetype.
 In the future the Starter will include a Web UI.

+## Current Release
+Please note that this is a development version of the starter.
+For the current release, please visit the [project website](https://eclipse-ee4j.github.io/starter/).
+This code will allow you to use features that are not yet released.
+It will also allow you to build the starter from source.

 ## Building Maven Archetype from Source
 In order to build the Maven Archetype from source, please download this repository on your file system (the easiest way may be to [download as zip](https://github.com/eclipse-ee4j/starter/archive/refs/heads/master.zip)).
 Then execute (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):